 Email marketing is one of the best weapons in a company’s arsenal and the majority of consumers still prefer it when receiving offers or other promotions.
 The following email marketing guidelines can help you create impactful emails and drive the success of your campaigns.

 Rid your emails of a fixed-width layout.
 A fluid layout utilizes percentage-based sizing in order to adapt the widths of the email display, without altering the basic layout.
 A fluid will ensure text-based emails render properly across devices.

 Avoid Background Images

-Using background images within you email marketing campaigns may cause testing issues for some of your clients.
+Using background images within your email marketing campaigns may cause testing issues for some of your clients.
 You don’t want to overload your message with funky formatting.
 Try and keep it as concise and clean as possible.
-If you’re unsure about your layout and would like to test your email creative, head over to Litmus.
+If you’re unsure about your layout and would like to test your email creativity, head over to Litmus.
 This site allows you to test out different email campaign designs to help you optimize across all platforms.
-Follow this email marketing guideline to create easy to read campaigns.
+Follow this email marketing guideline to create easy-to-read campaigns.